delta750/coreui/src/cui/docs/src/components/tutorial.md

 ```

 Once finished, rebuild the project again and browse to the test page.
-The contents of the page should remain the same, but the color of all the appended text should have turned blue.
-The image below represents and example of how the test page should render.
+The contents of the page should remain the same, but the color of all the appended text should have turned `blue`.
+The image below represents an example of how the test page should render.
 For your reference, a copy of the [updated `helloWorld.js`](https://gist.github.com/JeffHerb/7772ce8eb1bab095a49b) file and the [complete `helloWorld.scss` file](https://gist.github.com/JeffHerb/5fc2a41859b277136302).

 ![Finished hello world component page with styles](/docs/_includes/images/hello-world-done-blue.png "Finished hello world component page with styles")